• Skip to main content

 • Add the remaining olive oil to the Dutch oven and sauté onions, peppers, and celery on medium heat until onions have softened.
 Add minced garlic and cook for 1 minute.

-• Add rice and simmer, covered, for 15-20 minutes until rice has cooked through.
+• Add rice and lower the heat.
+Simmer, covered, for 15-20 minutes until rice has cooked through.
 Stir occasionally to make sure rice doesn't stick to the bottom of the pan.

-• Remove bay leaf.
-Add sausage back to the Dutch oven along with shrimp.
+• Season the shrimp with 1 teaspoon of salt and ½ teaspoon of black pepper.
+Add the shrimp to the pot.
 Stir to combine and cook on medium low heat until shrimp has cooked through.
 About 5 minutes.
 Serve and enjoy.

 Notes

 • Cut your vegetables into slightly larger pieces.
-This allows for a satisfying crunch in every bite.
+This allows for a satisfying texture in every bite.

 • Elevate the depth of flavors by incorporating salt and pepper at different stages of cooking.
 Season with ½ teaspoon of salt and pepper while sautéing the vegetables, and then add another round of seasoning after introducing the rice.